lucianoiam/dpfwebui/README.md

 [Castello Reverb](https://github.com/lucianoiam/castello)

-## Licensing

-This project is provided under the same permissive licensing terms as DPF.
-Note that conditions for VST2 make such format insuitable for use in closed source commercial projects.
-Find further details [here](https://github.com/DISTRHO/DPF/blob/develop/LICENSING.md).

 ### About DISTRHO Plugin Framework (DPF)

 The framework sports an accurate motto: "DPF is designed to make development of